psycofdj/xtdmacs/README.md

 **:lint** and **:manual**.

 The **`:get-params`** function is called interactively to prompt for specific parameters of the command.
-Ex. for c++ "compile" command, we prompt for working directory, optional environment variables and specific script to run.
+Ex. for c++ :compile command, we prompt for working directory, optional environment variables and specific script to run.

 The **`:command`** item build the final command send to default compilation-mode.
 Ex. for